1963 Dime Value Checker: Errors List, “D” & No Mint Mark Worth

 1963 Proof Dime Value

-The 1963 Proof Roosevelt dime represents the penultimate year of traditional 90% silver proof production before the Coinage Act of 1965 fundamentally altered American coinage, produced exclusively at the Philadelphia Mint with a total mintage of 3,075,645 pieces.
+The 1963 Proof Roosevelt dime was produced exclusively at Philadelphia with a total mintage of 3,075,645 pieces.
+It represents the penultimate year of traditional 90% silver proof production before the Coinage Act of 1965 changed American coinage forever.

-Standard 1963 proof dimes typically command values ranging from $5.50 in PR65 condition up to $11 or more for higher grades.
-The auction record for a 1963 proof dime stands at $324 for a PR67 specimen sold through Heritage Auctions in August 2022.
+Standard 1963 proof dimes typically command $5.50 in PR-65 condition and rise to $11 or more at higher grades.
+The auction record for a standard 1963 proof dime stands at $324 for a PR-67, sold through Heritage Auctions in August 2022.

 1963 Proof Dime Price/Grade Chart